kubernetes-sigs/gateway-api/geps/gep-5224/index.md

 ### Excluded Filter Variants

-The remaining `HTTPRouteFilter` variants are deliberately **not** present in `HTTPListenerFilter`.
+The remaining `HTTPRouteFilter` variants are deliberately **not** present in `ListenerFilter`.
 Each exclusion is a considered decision, not an oversight; if a compelling motivation for one of these variants emerges, adding it back is additive (append a variant to a distinct enum type) and does not break any prior configuration.